daormar/debasher/rtdocs/source/getstart.rst

 ------------------

 In order to provide a quick DeBasher usage example, we are going to see how the popular "Hello World!" program can be implemented.
-If we call our program ``debasher_hello_world``, we should create a file with the same name and Bash extension, ``debasher_hello_world.sh``, with the following content:
+We will define a DeBasher module called ``debasher_hello_world``, that will be stored in a file with the same name and Bash extension, ``debasher_hello_world.sh``.
+The file will have the following content:

 ..
   NOTE: indent code block in emacs adding n spaces: C-u n C-x TAB